|

 Script Editors (2022): Rex NG, CHEUNG Kwan-hin

-The marriage vow of Princess and Sai-hin was simultaneous with the downfall of Ming dynasty in 1644.
+The marriage vow of Princess and Sai-hin coincided with the fall of Ming dynasty in 1644.
 Romance mingled with the roars of war: “Marriage in times of upheaval must weather storms.”
-Fragrant warmth suddenly gave way to the need to withstand calamities knocking at the door in a run-up to darkness.
+Intimacy gave way to calamities knocking at the door in a run-up to darkness.

 Life harsher than death